-In Lean project management, where continuous improvement is the driving philosophy, making realistic predictions can be a daunting task.
+In Lean management, where continuous improvement is the driving philosophy, making realistic forecasts can be a daunting task.
 In order to challenge your team and yet commit to a reasonable deadline, you need to rely on data as much as experience.

 What is a Monte Carlo Simulation?

 The Monte Carlo simulation is a mathematical technique that allows you to account for risk and help you make data-driven decisions.
 It is based on historical data that is ran through a large number of random simulations to project the probable outcome of future projects under similar circumstances.

 Since the simulation was introduced in the middle of the 20th century, it has proven to be a very realistic way of presenting the probability of future events without shooting in the dark.

 Monte Carlo Simulations for Anticipating Cycle Time and Throughput

 Logically, the Monte Carlo simulations have found their way to Lean management.
 With their help, you can make probabilistic forecasts about one of the key performance indicators in Lean – throughput.